 Tooth Colored Fillings

-fillingTraditional dental restoratives, or fillings, are most often made of silver amalgam.
+fillingTraditional dental restorations, or fillings, are most often made of silver amalgam.
 The strength and durability of this traditional dental material makes it useful for situations where restored teeth must withstand extreme forces that result from chewing, often in the back of the mouth.

-Tooth colored fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
-These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.
+Tooth colored fillings are the material of choice in our office.
+We use a resin based composite material that mimics the appearance and in some cases the strength of natural teeth.
+This material is usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.
+Direct fillings are fillings placed into a prepared cavity in a single visit.
+They include silver amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.

 As a parent, you do all you can to make sure your child grows up with the best oral health and the happiest possible smile.
 Even with good home hygiene, decay and traumatic injuries can happen and affect the integrity of a primary tooth.
-We try to keep your child’s primary teeth intact whenever possible until the permanent teeth erupt, which is when restoring your child’s tooth with a pediatric dental crowns become a good option.
+We try to keep your child’s primary teeth intact whenever possible until the permanent teeth erupt, which is when restoring your child’s tooth with a pediatric dental crown become a good option.

-Crowns are a restorative procedure used to improve a tooth’s shape or to strengthen a tooth.
+Crowns are a restorative procedure used to improve a tooth’s shape or to reinforce a tooth.
 Crowns are most often used if your child has a tooth that is broken, worn, or damaged by tooth decay, and too damaged to hold a filling.

 Stainless Steel Crowns

 Stainless steel dental crowns are considered a good temporary restoration to save a primary tooth until the permanent tooth can erupt and take its place.
 Keeping the primary tooth if at all possible is very important.
 A primary tooth can be restored with a stainless steel crown during one appointment.
+This form of restoration is a ideal option for those patients that tend to grind their teeth or have narrow teeth.

 Pulpotomy